Stratification theorems for exponential sums in families: Examples of stratifications for explicit families

-Observe that since the stratification remains unchanged when passing to finite extensions of $\Ff_{p}$, one shows that the stratification for any full rank quadratic form $F$ in $n$ variables satisfies the same properties.
+Observe also that since the stratification remains unchanged when passing to finite extensions of $\Ff_{p}$, one deduces that the stratification for any full rank quadratic form $F$ in $n$ variables satisfies the same properties.